-In most cases, if immediate protection is required, it is advisable to seek an intervention order under the FVPA.
-In some cases, however, where there are other family law issues involved, it may be preferable to apply for an injunction (also known as a restraining order) under sections 68B or 114 of the Family Law Act 1975 (Cth) (“FLA”).
+In most cases, if immediate protection is required, it is advisable to seek an intervention order under the Family Violence Protection Act 2008 (Vic) (“FVP Act”).
+In some cases, however, where there are other family law issues involved, it may be sufficient to apply for an injunction (also known as a restraining order) under sections 68B or 114 of the Family Law Act 1975 (Cth) (“FL Act”).

 An injunction is available to people who:

-Unlike intervention orders under the Family Violence Protection Act 2008 (Vic) (“FVPA”), injunctions cannot be obtained under the FLA against other family members or relatives (e.g. siblings, uncles, in-laws) or people in an intimate relationship (unless they have a child together).
+Unlike intervention orders under the FVP Act, injunctions cannot be obtained under the FL Act against other family members or relatives (e.g. siblings, uncles, in-laws) or people in an intimate relationship (unless they have a child together).

-In this section, “husband” means legal or de facto husband and “wife” means legal or de facto wife.
-“De facto relationship” is defined in section 4AA of the FLA.
+In this section, “husband” means legal or de facto husband and “wife” is legal or de facto wife.
+“De facto relationship” is defined in the FL Act (s 4AA).

 While injunctions cover many situations, they can stop a person from harassing, assaulting or molesting another person, and they can stop a person from entering particular premises.
-For example, an injunction can direct a husband to stay away from the former matrimonial home and to stay away from his wife.
+For example, an injunction can direct a husband to stay away from both his wife and the former matrimonial home.

-In serious situations, where the situation at home is difficult and children are being adversely affected, a person can obtain an injunction for the sole use and exclusive occupancy of the matrimonial home, irrespective of who owns the property.
-There doesn’t need to be physical violence.
-The court must consider the atmosphere at home, the means and needs of both people and their children, and the hardship of either person if one is forced to leave the home.
+Where the situation at home is difficult and children are being adversely affected, a person can obtain an injunction for the sole use and exclusive occupancy of the matrimonial home, irrespective of who owns the property.
+There does not need to be physical violence.
+The court must consider the atmosphere at home, the means and needs of both parties and any children, and the hardship to either person if one is forced to leave the home.

 Such injunctions are difficult to obtain.
-Even when granted, if the matrimonial home is jointly owned by, for example, the husband and wife, there will have to be a property settlement in the future.
-If the people are married, the property settlement is determined under the FLA.
-If they are not married, the property division will be determined either under the FLA or state law depending on the facts.
+Even when granted, if the matrimonial home is jointly owned, for example, by the husband and wife, there will have to be a property settlement in the future.
+If the parties are married, the property settlement is determined under the FL Act.
+If they are not married, the property division will be determined either under the FL Act or state law depending on the facts.
 (See “Property” in Marriage and divorce, and Same-sex and de facto couples and families.)

 If there is no physical violence or psychological abuse, it may not be possible for one spouse to evict the other.
 The parties can then separate and remain under one roof, or one party may have to leave the home and seek a final property settlement.
 The party who leaves does not forfeit legal entitlement to a property settlement simply by leaving.